andreinemeti/php_inovo/README.txt

 ***********************
 Added jQuery sort functionality (has it's downsides but with small tables works ok) Added validations to form
-I used a table instead of a list because it I tought it would be more readable
+I used a table instead of a list because it I thought it would be more readable